In the opening credits, Megas dives onto something sporting a Gundam's crest.

 "BEST.
 THANKSGIVING.
 EVER."

-The first season finale features three separate shout-outs to The Blues Brothers: the "Facing the Bullets" One-Liner; and a car chase through the Glorft mothership set to a blues-rock tune, complete with a dispatcher saying the line "Use of unnecessary force in capturing the Earthers has been approved."; and finally "This place has everything..."
+The first season finale features four separate shout-outs to The Blues Brothers: the "Facing the Bullets" One-Liner; and a car chase through the Glorft mothership set to a blues-rock tune, complete with a dispatcher saying the line "Use of unnecessary force in capturing the Earthers has been approved."; "This place has everything..."; and finally, one Glorft mook declaring his feelings to another as death is inevitable (although hate instead of love).

 T-Bot is the daringest, the uncaringest, the most belt-wearingest Mr. T parody in all of fiction!
 Specifically, to Clubber Lang in Rocky III.